 Here is a list of zero-calorie foods that I recommend avoiding:

 - Zero calorie jello

-While zero and low-calorie foods can have a place in your diet, it is very important that you are not consistently choosing “chemicals over calories”, since this can increase your risk of nutrient deficiencies, along with potential health issues caused by over consuming calorie free chemicals.
+While zero and low-calorie foods can have a place in your diet, you mustn’t be consistently choosing “chemicals over calories” since this can increase your risk of nutrient deficiencies and potential health issues caused by consuming calorie-free chemicals.